seyhani/Docker-Intro/6-docker-compose/Readme.md

 ```
 docker-compose up -d
 ```
+> Ensure that you are in the `6-docker-compose` directory.

 Like the `docker run` command, the `-d` option brings up the containers in the background.
 The `up` command is a shortcut for `create` and `start`.
 Docker compose have similar commands to the docker CLI, but the difference, and also the advantage here is that it only executes the command for the containers that have been specified in the Compose file.
 Here is a short description of these commands:
 * `create`: Create the containers